 LED COLOR STATUS DESCRIPTION PWR Green On The system is turned on.
 Off The system is off.
 SYS Green Blinking The system is rebooting and performing self-diagnostic tests.
 On The system is on and functioning properly.
 Off The power is off or the system is not ready/malfunctioning.
 ALM Red On There is a hardware failure.
 Off The system is functioning normally.
 LNK/ACT (Ethernet Green Blinking The system is transmitting/receiving to/from a 10 Mbps Ethernet network. ports) On The link to a 10 Mbps Ethernet network is up.
 Amber Blinking The system is transmitting/receiving to/from a 100 Mbps Ethernet network.
 On The link to a 100 Mbps Ethernet network is up.
-Off The link to an Ethernet network is down.
-FDX/COL (Ethernet ports) Amber Blinking The Ethernet port is negotiating in half-duplex mode and collisions are occurring; the more collisions that occur the faster the LED blinks.
-On The Ethernet port is negotiating in full-duplex mode.
-Off The Ethernet port is negotiating in half-duplex mode and no collisions are occurring.
-100/1000 Green On The link to a 1000 Mbps Ethernet network is up.
-Amber On The link to a 100 Mbps Ethernet network is up.
-Off The link to an Ethernet network is down.
-ACT Green Blinking The port is receiving or transmitting data.
-On The port has a connection to an Ethernet network but not receiving or transmitting data.
-Off The link to an Ethernet network is down.
-LNK (mini Green On The port has a successful connection.
-GBIC Slots) Off No Ethernet device is connected to this port.
-ACT (mini Green Blinking The port is sending or receiving data.
-GBIC Slots) Off The port is not sending or receiving data.
+Off Off The link to an Ethernet network is down.

-Table 2Front Panel LEDs
+Table 2 Front Panel LEDs